 Active and passive surveillance programs

-The department coordinates activities to manage aquatic animal health nationally.
-This includes activities to enhance Australia’s aquatic animal health surveillance system.
+The department coordinates programs to enhance Australia’s aquatic animal health surveillance systems.
 It does this in collaboration with industry and state and territory governments.

 Status: Complete